Ankitha676/agentic-ai/README.md

-# agentic-ai

-#  ComplianceIQ
+# AgenticInsightEngine

 ### Agentic AI System for Multi-Source Enterprise Analysis

 ##  Overview

-**ComplianceIQ** is an AI-powered agent designed to analyze and answer questions across **multi-format enterprise datasets** including PDFs, Word documents, and tabular data (CSV/Excel).
+**AgenticInsightEngine** is an AI-powered agent designed to analyze and answer questions across **multi-format enterprise datasets** including PDFs, Word documents, and tabular data (CSV/Excel).

 The system simulates real-world enterprise scenarios where information is scattered across different sources and requires **cross-document reasoning** to identify compliance issues, violations, and missing information.